vndee/offline-crohme/README.md

 ```bash
 	python extract.py
 ```
 Output data must be stored in CROHME_processed folder.
+Each INKML file will be extracted to a image file and groud-truth latex string in a text file.